douglasgreen/outlines/computing/data_science/xml.md

 -   In data storage, XML is particularly valued in scenarios requiring complex data representation and frequent updates to the data schema.
 -   For data exchange, XML is a cornerstone in web services, enterprise integration, and situations where standardized data representation is crucial for interoperability.

-In conclusion, XML\'s role in data storage and exchange is underscored by its flexibility, self-descriptive format, and wide acceptance across various platforms and industries.
+In conclusion, XML's role in data storage and exchange is underscored by its flexibility, self-descriptive format, and wide acceptance across various platforms and industries.
 While it faces competition from formats like JSON, especially in web applications, XML continues to be a robust choice for complex or standardized data handling requirements.

 ## SOAP and Web Services